MohammadHosseinali/DockerTracing/README.md

 # Tools
+1. Debian OS on Virtualbox (Or any other linux distro)

-1. Custom Python script (files are available on repo)
+2. Custom Python script (files are available on repo)

-2. Perf
+3. Perf

-3. Ftrace
+4. Ftrace

 # Setup and config: